Stock Options

 -

-- generally issued to founders and employees
+common stock - generally issued to founders and employees

 - receives a lower preference than preferred stock in the event of liquidation